 I have worked with numerous clients who suffer from depression and bi-polar, as well as run an “Overcoming Depression” group using Cognitive Behavioral Techniques (CBT) to help people lift the dark clouds and start enjoying life again.

 Suffering from trauma can be life-altering.
 Sometimes the idea of talking about a terrible event can feel traumatic itself.
 Please, know you that if you seek therapy you are in control of what is discussed and you don’t have to talk about anything that you don’t want to.
 Of course, therapy is at your pace and never with judgment.
 Healing from trauma can happen in mysterious yet beautiful ways.
 Sometimes, the hardest part of therapy is just reaching out for the first time.

 I have worked with both chronic long-standing traumas as well as acute trauma.
 I have specialized training from the trauma program at The Center for Special Programs.

 Being given a diagnosis, whether it is chronic (HIV/AIDS, diabetes, cancer etc.) or acute illness, can be life-altering.
 It is normal to have an array of feelings.
 Our physical bodies affect our relationships and mental lives.
 I truly believe working on our mental health improves our physical well-being.
 Therapy can be a great place to work through the range of emotions and provide you with tools to live a fulfilling life.

-Athletes + life after and off the field
+Athletes + life after your prime

-Problems related to family of origin
+Problems related to the family of origin

 Working through anger issues